sivahuang77/citrux-cli/docs/hooks/reference.md

 # Hooks Reference

-This document provides the technical specification for Gemini CLI hooks, including the JSON schemas for input and output, exit code behaviors, and the stable model API.
+This document provides the technical specification for Citrux CLI hooks, including the JSON schemas for input and output, exit code behaviors, and the stable model API.

 ## Communication Protocol

-Hooks communicate with Gemini CLI via standard streams and exit codes:
+Hooks communicate with Citrux CLI via standard streams and exit codes:

-- **Input**: Gemini CLI sends a JSON object to the hook's `stdin`.
+- **Input**: Citrux CLI sends a JSON object to the hook's `stdin`.
 - **Output**: The hook sends a JSON object (or plain text) to `stdout`.
 - **Exit Codes**: Used to signal success or blocking errors.